user683/CausalDiffRec/README.md

 # The code is coming soon.
-Please waiting a moment.
+Please wait a moment.